-Regarding dielectric profile reconstruction, namely quantitative imaging for complex permittivity, there are many studies on inverse scattering (IS) analyses [15], [16], [17], [18], particularly the so-called tomography approach, which directly optimizes the spatial profile of complex permittivity by solving the domain integral equation (DIE).
+Regarding dielectric profile reconstruction, namely quantitative imaging for complex permittivity, there are many studies on inverse scattering (IS) analyses, [11]-[13], particularly the so-called tomography approach, which directly optimizes the spatial profile of complex permittivity by solving the domain integral equation (DIE).
 However, the aforementioned inverse problem is usually an ill-posed condition and nonlinear problem, which hinges on an accurate reconstruction with a low-complexity algorithm.
-To alleviate these IS difficulties, many algorithms can be used, such as linear or nonlinear optimizers [17], [18], [19], [20], [21].
-This study focused on the effective IS approach as CSI, which offers a distinct advantage in that it does not require an iterative calculation of the forward solver, such as finitedifference time-domain (FDTD).
-Notably, CSI does not only optimize an object function (dielectric profile), but also total electric fields within the entire area of the region of interest (ROI), by minimizing the cost functions defined by the state and data equations.
-Additionally, this approach has been massively introduced in biomedical applications, such as breast cancer detection [22], [23], [24], [25] or brain cerebral hemorrhage [26], [27].
+To alleviate these IS difficulties, many algorithms can be used, such as linear or nonlinear optimizers [12]-[14].
+This study focused on the effective IS approach as CSI, which offers a distinct advantage in that it does not require an iterative calculation of the forward solver, such as Finite-Difference Time-Domain (FDTD).
+Notably, CSI does not only optimize an object function (dielectric profile) but also total electric fields within the entire area of the region of interest (ROI), by minimizing the cost functions defined by the state and data equations.
+Additionally, this approach has been massively introduced in biomedical applications, such as breast cancer detection [15], [16] or brain cerebral hemorrhage [17], [18].
 However, CSI still suffers from inaccuracy in the reconstruction of highly heterogeneous (high contrast) media owing to strong nonlinearity or local optimization issues.
-To address the above difficulty, certain studies integrating the radar approach have been developed [28], [29], [30], by narrowing the ROI corresponding to the highcontrast area, for example, fibroglandular or tumor tissues.
+To address the above difficulty, certain studies integrating the radar approach have been developed [19]-[21], by narrowing the ROI corresponding to the high-contrast area, e.g., fibroglandular or tumor tissues.
 Nonetheless, its reconstruction accuracy naturally depends on that of a radar image, which almost always assumes a homogeneous background media.
-Kurrant and Fear [31] also introduced the time-of-arrival (TOA)-based ROI estimates with average dielectric properties.
-However, they presume several unpractical assumptions, including one where the TOA values from skin, adipose, or glandular areas are completely separated and that these TOAs are converted to the dielectric constant for each area, using geometrical optics approximation.
-Note that the study in [32] used prior ultrasound images.
+The literature [22] also introduced the time of arrival (TOA) based ROI estimates with average dielectric properties.
+However, they presume several unpractical assumptions, including one where the TOA values from skin, adipose or glandular areas are completely separated, and that these TOAs are converted to the dielectric constant for each area, using geometrical optics approximation.
+Note that, the study in [23] used prior ultrasound images.
 However, it required an accurate registration procedure between tomography and ultrasound images.